Skip to content

 From the Airport

-Lisbon’s Humberto Delgado Airport is conveniently close to the city center — only about 7 kilometers.
-The Metro (Red line) connects the airport to the city in 20–25 minutes, with a change at Alameda or São Sebastião to reach other lines.
-A metro trip costs €1.65 with a Navegante/Viva Viagem card (plus a one-time €0.50 card purchase).
-This is by far the best value option.
-Taxis from the airport to the city center cost approximately €15–20 and take 15–30 minutes depending on traffic.
-Uber and Bolt are legal and widely used in Lisbon, often cheaper than taxis (€8–15 to the center), and you can be picked up in the arrivals area.
+Humberto Delgado Airport is 7 kilometers from the center.
+The Metro (Red line) gets you there in 20–25 minutes, with a change at Alameda or São Sebastião for other lines.
+A metro trip costs €1.65 with a Navegante/Viva Viagem card (plus a one-time €0.50 card fee).
+Taxis to the center run €15–20 and take 15–30 minutes depending on traffic.
+Uber and Bolt are legal, widely used, and typically cost €8–15 — cheaper than metered taxis, and you can be picked up at arrivals.

 Metro, Trams, Buses, and Funiculars

-Navegante card: Load a reusable Navegante card with zapping credit for the cheapest individual trips (€1.65 per trip on metro, bus, and tram).
-Alternatively, a 24-hour Carris/Metro pass costs €6.80 and covers unlimited rides on all Lisbon public transport.
-The Lisboa Card (€22/24h, €37/48h, €46/72h) includes unlimited transport plus free museum entry — see the museums guide for a full breakdown.
-If you are staying more than a few days and using transport frequently, zapping is usually the cheapest option.
+Navegante card: Load the reusable card with zapping credit for €1.65 per trip on metro, bus, and tram.
+A 24-hour Carris/Metro pass costs €6.80 for unlimited rides.
+The Lisboa Card (€22/24h, €37/48h, €46/72h) adds free museum entry — see the museums guide for the full breakdown.
+For stays of more than a few days, zapping is usually the cheapest option.

 Taxis and Ride-Sharing